 Integration within the Wider Context

 Again the course meets three Saturdays per year for group days.
-In addition to this, students will undertake a mental health placement, plus one other core course of 36 hours.
+In addition to this, students will undertake a mental health placement, plus one other core course of 36 hours (‘Working with Body Process’ or ‘Reflection and Presence’ run on alternative years).
 The individual training contract is renewed and private practice continues to develop with individual and peer supervision.